-Mahabharata and Ramayana are the two main sources from which majority of the dogma of Hindu religion has been acquired.
-As a student we were made to read these epics during our school days or even at our homes by our elders.
+Mahabharata and Ramayana are the two main sources from which the majority of the dogma of Hindu religion has been acquired.
+As a student, we were made to read these epics during our school days or even at our homes by our elders.
 The purpose was not just to get us acquainted with Indian Mythology but also to learn the lessons encompassed in these epics, helping us to become a better person.

-All the stories and legends that can be found in The Hindu Mythology comes with lessons.
-Both Ramayana and Mahabharat teach us how to live, what to do and what not to do.
+All the stories and legends that can be found in Hindu Mythology comes with lessons.
+Both Ramayana and Mahabharata teach us how to live, what to do and what not to do.
 The only difference is people of today’s world find it difficult to relate with Godly figures like Lord Rama who could not do anything wrong even to someone who has been bad to him.
-On the other hand, the characters in Mahabharat are more close to today’s life and can be related easily.
-Mahabharat contains every human feeling from love, courage, truth, honesty, wisdom, like to hatred, cowardice, lies, deceit, foolishness, and dislikes.
+On the other hand, the characters in Mahabharata are more close to today’s life and can be related easily.
+Mahabharata contains every human feeling from love, courage, truth, honesty, wisdom, like to hatred, cowardice, lies, deceit, foolishness, and dislikes.

 Lord Krishna apart from being the most powerful and knowledgeable person of that time was also known for his skills with his choice of words.
 He was the player of words as some call him.
-In order to save Dharma he made sure that Kauravas are defeated and it would not have been possible had Arjuna, the most potent and powerful of the Pandavas, not taken part in the battle.
+In order to save Dharma, he made sure that Kauravas are defeated and it would not have been possible had Arjuna, the most potent and powerful of the Pandavas, not taking part in the battle.

 In accordance with this Lord Krishna also taught us that this philosophy of using Adharma for the noble cause of saving Dharma should not be held as an excuse to resort to unfair and unlawful means of doing stuff.
 It can only be done when there is no other option available.

 Kurukshetra was a Dharmayudh!